 LANCELOT DU LAC

-Lancelot du Lac is Robert Bresson’s take on the Arthurian legends.
-At the point that Bresson made the film, there was not the major industry of Arthurian fantasies steeped in magic and noble virtues that has grown up since then.
-Screen ventures into the Arthurian legends had principally been represented by the likes of the Cinemascope spectacular Knights of the Round Table (1954), Disney’s The Sword in the Stone (1963) and the ponderous musical Camelot (1967).
-By this point, the Arthurian cycle had not been discovered by fantasy cinema in a major way so most of these other versions saw it as a stuffy work about knights in pageboy haircuts clanking around in aluminium armour and a certain stiff heroism, or else the romantic silliness of Richard Harris and Vanessa Redgrave singing on swings.
+Lancelot du Lac is Robert Bressons take on the Arthurian legends.
+At the point that Bresson made the film, there was not the major industry of Arthurian fantasies steeped in magic and noble virtues that has grown up since.
+Screen ventures into the Arthurian legends up to that point had principally been represented by the likes of the Cinemascope spectacular Knights of the Round Table (1954), Disneys The Sword in the Stone (1963) and the ponderous musical Camelot (1967).
+By the 1970s, the Arthurian cycle had not been discovered by fantasy cinema in a major way so most of these other versions saw it as a stuffy work about knights in pageboy haircuts clanking around in aluminium armour and a certain stiff heroism, or else the romantic silliness of Richard Harris and Vanessa Redgrave singing on swings.

 What Robert Bresson gives us is a version of the Arthurian legends that is stripped of nobility and heroism.
 The film begins with the knights returning from the Holy Land having failed to find the Holy Grail and the rest of the work deals with that bitterness and loss.
 Equally, rather than the twee romanticism of Camelot and the expected romance between Lancelot and Guinevere, Bresson gives us two characters tormented and unable to come together by opposing vows they have made.
 Rather than the nobility of the Knights of the Round Table, we see the knights bickering and scheming amongst themselves, resorting to creating show pageantry because they are bored.
 In comparison to the subsequent Arthurian fantasies, this is also a version of the cycle that, as you might expect from Robert Bresson, is resolutely grounded in realism and removes Merlin the Magician, Morgan-le-Fay and any display of magic from the telling.